nadineproject/nadine/docs/quickstart.rst

   $ pip3 install -r requirements.txt

-Run these scripts to setup nadine, install the database, create your admin user and compile translations messages
+Run these scripts to setup nadine, install the database, create your admin user, and compile translations messages:

 .. code-block:: console

   $ ./manage.py setup
   $ ./manage.py migrate
   $ ./manage.py createsuperuser
-  $ django-admin compilemessages
+  $ ./manage.py compilemessages

-At this point you can run the server
+At this point you can run the development server to make sure everything is set up correctly.

   ``$ ./manage.py runserver``